 Her belly emitted a querulous grumble, and she was suddenly struck by a harsh reality: she was hungry.
 Ravenous.
 And whatever she’d killed was going to waste unless she consumed it.

 She needed to eat.

 She needed to feed.

-Holly pushed off the wall and strode toward the creature.
-Her fear had vanished; her body felt sure and steady as the prospect of a full belly took hold of her mind.
-By the time she’d made her way over to the cave denizen and snatched her dagger from its brainstem, she was unconsciously licking her lips.
+Holly pushed off the wall and strode forward.
+Her fear had vanished; her body felt sure and steady.
+By the time she’d made it to the cave dweller and snatched her dagger from its brainstem, her mouth was watering.

 Lobster.
 Bet it tastes like lobster.